ncdlek/gameclock/index.md

-# Advance Game Clock for Go and Chess
+# Game Clock Pro - A Game Clock for Go and Chess

 Welcome to the official website for Advance Game Clock for Go and Chess.